USEPA/power-profiler/prep/README.md

         * `egridDataSource:` update the data year and release date
         * `powerProfilerExcelLink:` update the data year
         * Update the file size for the span with `class="fileinfo"`
+    * ResourcesModal.vue
+        * `zipCodeLookup:` update the data year for both English and Spanish and the link in the html below
 * Run the add_egrid_data.py script as shown in the [above section](#initial-setup) with the new eGRID excel and .shp files
 * Run the `npm run prod` command to generate the `bundle.js` file in the `dist/prod` directory
     * See the [Deployment](../README.md#deployment) section in the main README fore more info